Just a moment.

 A pile-up of constraints.

-The decision was made to launch a first-party website to deliver the update — which itself was met with a myriad of confounding constraints:
+The decision was made to build a first-party website as the update tool — which came with its own set of unique constraints and challenges:

 A two month deadline, because we had to launch before the sunset date.

 Hardware access nuances.
-The controller had to be put into a "boot menu" mode.
+The controller had to be put into a rare "boot menu" mode.

 Clunky by design.
-Hardware and security access were never meant to be user-facing.
+Hardware security access wasn't intended to be user-facing.

 Limited to a static website.
 No way to dynamically verify controller input during update process.